-British Business Bank will deliver the loan scheme, which will support SMEs to access bank lending and overdrafts.
+British Business Bank is delivering the loan scheme, which supports SMEs to access bank lending and overdrafts.
 Interest rates will be similar to current bank lending.

 The government will provide lenders with a guarantee of 80 per cent of each loan – subject to a per-lender cap on the number of bad loans it can claim for.

 And you don’t have to be disqualified from commercial lending in order to access the scheme.

 How the Coronavirus Business Interruption Loan Scheme works

 The scheme will support loans of up to £5m per small business.
 This new guarantee, which replaces the existing £500m Enterprise Finance Guarantee (EFG), will initially support up to £1.2bn of lending.

 On March 27 chancellor Rishi Sunak announced that the CBILS had received 30,000 applications in just four days.
 Loan applications will take between four to six weeks to be approved, predicts SME finance broker Rangewell.

 Announcing further updates to the CBILS on April 3, the chancellor banned all lenders from asking for personal guarantees for loans of under £250,000 – something which the high-street lenders had already publicly pledged to